niraj-kumar-r/Nirjal/README.md

-# NIRJAL - My Wordle Clone and Maybe More😉
+# NIRDLE - My Wordle Clone and Maybe More😉

 ## Author